-- large, high-value demands for water for the environment - low water availability.
+- · large, high-value demands for water for the environment - low water availability.

 To avoid a deficit, the VEWH may look to use tools such as carryover and trade (as explained in subsection 1.4.2).
-Where a deficit is unavoidable, the VEWH in collaboration with waterway managers and other water holders if relevant must prioritise environmental watering actions.
+Where a deficit is unavoidable, the VEWH, in collaboration with waterway managers (and other water holders if relevant), must prioritise actions to deliver water for the environment.